2007 MK6

-' is a small, unnamed near-Earth asteroid on a highly eccentric orbit.
+' is a small, unnamed near-Earth asteroid on a highly eccentric Apollo-type orbit.
 First reported on 27 May 2006 by Mount Lemmon Survey in Arizona, United States, it was lost until it was recovered a year later by Catalina Sky Survey.
 It forms an asteroid pair with 1566 Icarus, and the two share similar orbital elements, having likely separated within the past 10 million years.

 History

 was first detected on 27 May 2006 by Mount Lemmon Survey in Arizona, United States.
 It was given the provisional designation by the Minor Planet Center (MPC), and its detection was announced in a Minor Planet Electronic Circular (MPEC) that same day.
 Observations extended one day earlier to 26 May, but with a single-day observation arc the asteroid became lost.